-The implementation of an SMS is a legally binding obligation under Part4 of the Railway Safety Act.
-However, LROs must also consider all relevant legislation when implementing their SMS.
-Nonetheless, there are also other good reasons for implementing and delivering an effective SMS: many features of a light railway SMS are very similar to management practice advocated by proponents of quality, safety and health at work, environmental protection and business excellence.
+The implementation of an SMS is a legally binding obligation under Articles 4(3) and 9(1) of the Railway Safety Directive.
+This guidance document is based on the relevant content; however RUs and IMs must also consider all applicable national legislation when implementing their SMS.
+Nonetheless, there are also other good reasons for implementing and delivering an effective SMS: many features of the railway SMS are very similar to management practice advocated by proponents of quality, safety and health at work, environmental protection and business excellence.
 Therefore principles of good management can be easily integrated and should not need a complete re-design of organisations that already have those systems in place.